11-Day Highlights of Japan and South Korea

 |Dates||Land Only||Air & Land|

-Prices do not include Optional Programs, Local Gratuities ($150 per person in Japan), Travel Medical and Interruption Insurances, Airlines Seat Assignments Fees, Personal Expenses …
+Prices do not include Optional Programs, Local Gratuities ($180 per person), Travel Medical and Interruption Insurances, Airlines Seat Assignments Fees, Personal Expenses …

 Land only price does not include arrival/departure transfers.
 Full-Package Prices include airfare, fuel surcharges, airport taxes, and fees.
 All prices are per person based on double occupancy.
 Full-Package (Air and land) tour prices apply from the gateway airport or city specified in the Package Highlights.
 Prices will vary from alternative gateway airports or cities and may be higher.
 The total price will be clearly displayed prior to any deposit being required.
 Additional baggage charges may apply.